scp756-221/term-project-fantasticfour-1/README.md

   As part of this step, it is required to manually go to your packages in Github and change the visibilty access of these packages from private to public

 -After creation of cluster, to:
-  i) Create a namespace c756ns inside your cluster and set your cluster to use this ii) Install istio and label the c756ns namespace iii) Install the prometheus stack and the kiali operator for your cluster iv) Using the Github packages to deploy the services onto the AWS Kubernetes cluster
+  - Create a namespace c756ns inside your cluster and set your cluster to use this
+  - Install istio and label the c756ns namespace
+  - Install the prometheus stack and the kiali operator for your cluster
+  - Using the Github packages to deploy the services onto the AWS Kubernetes cluster
-  v) Initialize DynamoDB and load it with initial data
+  - Initialize DynamoDB and load it with initial data

   Run the Command
   ~~~